History of the Lord Mayor’s Show

 The Mayor of London is an ancient office originally created by King John in a doomed attempt to get the city on his side.

 It was 1215, and John’s disastrous reign was falling apart.
-His armies were retreating in France, his treasury was empty and his Barons were on the edge of open revolt.
+His armies were retreating in France, his treasury was empty and his Barons were on the edge of revolt.
 Soon they would force him to sign the Magna Carta, which would be largely ignored until civil war finally broke out.
 John died of dysentery a year later while marching his dwindling armies from one besieged city to another.

 London was right in the middle of the growing conflict.
-It was a cosmopolitan, international place even then: rich but vulnerable, easy to take but hard to govern.
+It was a cosmopolitan, international place even then: rich but vulnerable, easy to capture but hard to govern.
 The King’s taxes were high and the City was frequently held hostage by one or other group of warring Barons.
 The whole situation was very bad for business.

 For years London had been trying to become a ‘commune’: a sort of early city state that would be able to declare its borders, make treaties and defend itself.
 King Richard had been an ally and King John may have thought it a smart move to go along with this.
 In 1215 he issued a Royal Charter that established the commune and allowed the City to choose its own Mayor every year instead of having a sheriff appointed by the King.